 Step 2.
 Add the Butter, Marshmallow Creme, Vanilla, and Salt Together

-In a larger bowl, add the softened butter together with the seven-ounce jar of marshmallow creme, 1/4 teaspoons of vanilla extract, and a dash of salt, or a pinch of salt, which is about two shakes from the salt shaker.
+In a large bowl, add the softened butter together with the seven-ounce jar of marshmallow creme, 1/4 teaspoon of vanilla extract, and a dash of salt, or a pinch of salt, which is about two shakes from the salt shaker.